JackyYangPassion/mobile-sdk/sdk/docs/android/components.md

 Our Avatar component renders an image for a given URL in a bordered circle at the specified size.
 This is utilized in our larger components to render user Avatars (as the component name claims).

-There is a few overload methods for this component dependent on your usage.
+There are a few overload methods for this component dependent on your usage.

 ```kotlin